redsymbol/amitools/README.md

 classification of AMIs based on their name.

-(In the highly unlikely event the first generated name is taken, ami-create-image will generating a new name until it finds a unique one.)
+(In the highly unlikely event the first generated name is taken, ami-create-image will keep generating a new name until it finds a unique one.)

 ## ami-waiton